top of page

 c.
 Social functions shall be within the primary purview of students affiliated with the relevant units sponsoring a social function, versus the administrative bureaucracies that attempt to micromanage every element of student life.
 Stanford has recruited highly intelligent and responsible students and it is time to reestablish systems that recognize their intelligence and their acceptance of responsibility.

-h.
-The following shall be immediately removed from all electronic and other files: All notations and other information in any undergraduate or graduate student’s files for concerns or complaints that were made and where the complaining party and the nature of the concern or complaint was never officially disclosed to the targeted student and where the targeted student did not then have recourse to correct what the targeted student believes were incorrect and even false statements.
+j.
+Whether or not a student exercises her or his rights under FERPA, above, the following shall be immediately removed from all electronic and other files: All notations and other information in any undergraduate or graduate student’s files for concerns or complaints that were made and where the nature of the concerns or complaints were never officially disclosed to the targeted student and where the targeted student did not then have a recourse to correct what the targeted student believes were incorrect and even false statements.

-i.
-The Protected Identity Harm Reporting system and all similar systems shall be ended, or alternatively any and all reports about a targeted student in these and similar systems shall be disclosed to the targeted students and they in turn shall have the right to file any contrary information and be advised if any future entries are made about them.
+k.
+The Bias/TitleVI program (previously known as the Protected Identity Harm Reporting system) shall be revised so that all reports about a targeted student in these and similar systems shall be disclosed to the targeted students and they in turn shall have the right to file any contrary information and be advised if any future entries are made about them.
 See also the note at the end of this paper regarding electronic systems that are used to track student behavior.

 a.
-With the exception of the medical center and dining and housing services, within five years, the following reductions shall be achieved for control of Stanford’s administrative costs:
+With the exception of the medical center and dining and housing services, within 12 to 18 months, the following reductions shall be achieved for control of Stanford’s administrative costs:

 i.
 The ratio of the total costs for non-teaching personnel at Stanford, including personnel on contract, shall not exceed [55%] of the total costs for full and part-time faculty and post-docs primarily engaged in teaching and research.
 An annual report shall be made by the President or the Provost to the faculty and the community at large of this ratio and the administration’s efforts to control these costs.